 The third, and possibly most risky approach, is market based.
 Rather than assessing the actual value of the business, this process looks to comparable businesses that engage in similar work, that have recently been sold.
 While it is possible the business will be valued at more than it is worth, it is also possible it could be valued at less.

 In a divorce involving a business that is considered marital property, its value and the way it is divided is extremely important.
 Accordingly, it is vital that the lawyer representing you is knowledgeable about the complexities of business valuation.
-Attorney Louis P. Winner understands the process and how important the outcome is for his clients.
+Attorney Winner Law Group, LLC understands the process and how important the outcome is for his clients.
 To learn more please see his website.